Executive burnout recovery through deep rest and resilience

 Build Leadership Resilience From the Inside Out

-The Maharishi Center for Leadership offers a 4-month executive development programme designed to support clarity, resilience, creativity, emotional balance, and sustainable peak performance.
+The Maharishi Leadership Centre offers a 4-month executive development programme designed to support clarity, resilience, creativity, emotional balance, and sustainable peak performance.

 Book an Intro Talk Explore the Programme